Codezz-ops/Nebula/README.md

 Portscanner (netmap) - Scan a network for open ports and services.
 Hashid (hashident) - Identify the type of hash that has been generated.
 ```
+# Installation

+To install Nebula, simply run `git clone https://github.com/Codezz-ops/Nebula` then change into the directory with `cd Nebula` and pip install the requirements with `pip3 install -r requirements.txt`

 # Usage

 To use Nebula, simply run the shell and type in the desired command along with any arguments.
 For example: